 Blog

 Houston Haynes

-Last year, we explored how F#’s type system could transform threshold signature security through FROST.
-Today, we’re tackling an even more challenging problem: the conspicuous absence of end-to-end encryption in group messaging.
-While …
+Last year, we explored how the Clef language ’s type system could transform threshold signature security through FROST.
+Today, we’re tackling an even more challenging problem: the conspicuous absence of end-to-end encryption in group …

+Blog